Survivors' & Dependents' Educational Assistance (Chapter 35)

-Survivors' & Dependents' Educational Assistance is an education benefit for eligible spouses and children of certain veterans.
+Survivors' & Dependents' Educational Assistance is an education benefit for eligible spouses and children of service members have given their life for their country or who are severely disabled due to their service.
 Eligible persons can receive up to 45 months of full-time or equivalent benefits for:

-To be an eligible for Survivors’ & Dependents’ Education Assistance you must be the son, daughter, or spouse of:
+To be eligible to use Survivors’ & Dependents’ Education Assistance you must be the spouse or the biological/adopted child of:

-- a veteran who died, or is permanently and totally disabled, as the result of a service-connected disability.
+- a veteran who died, or is permanently and totally disabled, as the result of a service-connected incident or disability.
 The disability must arise out of active service in the Armed Forces.

 - a service member missing in action or captured in the line of duty by a hostile force.